January 16, 2018

 "Finance is all about the management of money, for individuals and institutions," said Kristin Regis, finance faculty lead at Southern New Hampshire University.
 Since every organization has financial aspects to it, there are opportunities to pursue this kind of work in the public or private sector.

 Nearly all finance jobs today require at least a bachelor's degree, and some require specific licensing or credentialing, according to the U.S. Bureau of Labor Statistics (BLS).
-Having a graduate degree in the field can position you for career advancement: a majority of surveyed companies (83%) planned to hire graduates with either an MBA or a non-MBA master's degree, as reported in the latest Year-End Poll of Employers Report by the Graduate Management Admissions Council.
+Having a graduate degree in the field can position you for career advancement: a majority of surveyed companies (83%) planned to hire graduates with either an MBA or a non-MBA master's degree, as reported in the latest Year-End Poll of Employers Report by the Graduate Management Admission Council.

 Whether you're going back to school or already have your degree in hand, you might be wondering about the specific types of finance jobs available.